Wilson's storm petrel

 Wilson's storm petrel (Oceanites oceanicus), also known as Wilson's petrel, is a small seabird of the austral storm petrel family Oceanitidae.
 It is one of the most abundant bird species in the world and has a circumpolar distribution mainly in the seas of the southern hemisphere but extending northwards during the summer of the northern hemisphere.
-The world population was estimated in 2022 as stable at 8 to 20 million birds.
+The world population was estimated in 2022 as stable at 8–20 million birds.
 In 2010 it had been estimated at 12–30 million.
 A 1998 book had estimated more than 50 million pairs.
 The name commemorates the Scottish-American ornithologist Alexander Wilson.
 The genus name Oceanites refers to the mythical Oceanids, the three thousand daughters of Tethys.
 The species name is from Latin oceanus, "ocean".